Klaus-Dieter Flick: The Panzer Affair

 After the horse sculptures were confiscated by the police in Bad Dürkheim, the then public prosecutor, Birgit Heß, continued to search for stolen goods and the receiver who might have been involved in the sale of Nazi art.
 She came across Flick, who, however, denied participation in the sale.
 During the search of his property, the police found an underground nuclear shelter, which was built during the Cold War and equipped with Nazi insignia.
 In addition to a two-meter-wide and five-meter-long, 43-tonne Panther tank they found an entire arsenal: an 8.8-centimeter anti-aircraft gun, a Torpedo, a mortar, Machine guns and assault rifles, semi-automatic and fully automatic pistols, a large amount of nitrocellulose powder in a metal box and about 1,000 rounds of ammunition.

 The Kiel public prosecutor's office had been investigating the case since 2017.
 According to media reports, it charged Flick with violation of the War Weapons Control Act and firearms law.
-The 'Panther' was removed in May 2015 in a complex, two-day recovery campaign with the help of a army tank-wrecker, confiscated and brought to the Putlos military training area, to prove whether the alleged demilitarization had actually taken place.
+The 'Panther' was removed in May 2015 in a complex, two-day recovery campaign with the help of an army tank-wrecker, confiscated and brought to the Putlos military training area, to prove whether the alleged demilitarization had actually taken place.
 The accused stated that he had properly registered all weapons.
 According to a certificate from the district of Plön, dated 31 October 2005, the tank allegedly lost its "war weapon status".
 The senior public prosecutor Birgit Heß, who was responsible at the time, stated however, that the public prosecutor nonetheless did not know of a permit that would entitle the man to possession of the confiscated objects.